Azure/reliable-web-app-pattern-dotnet/isolated-deployment.md

 1. Retrieve the username and password for your jump host:

+    - Locate the Hub resource group in the Azure Portal.
+    - Open the Azure Key Vault from the list of resources.
     - Select **Secrets** from the menu sidebar.
     - Select **Jumphost--AdministratorPassword**.
     - Select the currently enabled version.